Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/building-a-realtime-photoshop.md

 });
 ```

-We add an event listener to our input event, so we execute the function every time the slider changes.
+We add an event listener to our input event, executing the function every time the slider changes.
 The function then gets our image variable and uses the `setProperty` function to set the variables (e.g. `--blur`) to the input value!

 ## Browser Support